dapplets/dapplets-near-example/README.md

 ![image](https://user-images.githubusercontent.com/43613968/138760150-ad966eb5-46e3-423e-9097-094b7297f169.png)

-Click on the button provides opening of the overlay with saved tweets.
+A click on the button opens an overlay with saved tweets.

 ![image](https://user-images.githubusercontent.com/43613968/138760448-185d6165-68e5-4e5f-bed8-6b90735476cb.png)

 Congratulations to everyone who made it to the end of the tutorial!
-Hope you succeed.
+We hope it was successful.

 Here is the result: [dapplets-near-example](https://github.com/dapplets/dapplets-near-example)

-If something didn't work out for you or you still have questions, welcome to our chats in [Discord](https://discord.gg/YcxbkcyjMV) and [Telegram](https://t.me/dapplets).
+If something didn't work out for you, or you still have some questions, you are welcome to our chats in [Discord](https://discord.gg/YcxbkcyjMV) and [Telegram](https://t.me/dapplets).

 Thank you for your time.
-I hope this new knowledge will be useful to you in developing impressive and successful applications on the Dapplets platform using the capabilities of the NEAR protocol 🚀✨
+We hope this new knowledge will be useful, and you will go on to develop impressive and successful applications on the Dapplets platform using the capabilities of NEAR protocol 🚀✨